 Recent Reviews

-Bloodline – The BOLO Books Review
+Arsenic and Adobo – The BOLO Books Review

-Watch Her – The BOLO Books Review
+The Appeal – The BOLO Books Review (UK Edition)

 Recent Interviews